100 Notable alumni of

 -

-Stefan Konrad Raab is a German entertainer, television host, television producer, and businessman.
-From 1999 to 2015, he hosted the late-night comedy talk show TV total on ProSieben.
-He also created a number of other television shows on the channel, such as Schlag den Raab and Bundesvision Song Contest.
+Stefan Konrad Raab is a German entertainer, television host, producer, and businessman.
+From 1999 to 2015, he hosted the late-night comedy talk show TV total on ProSieben and also created a number of other television shows on the channel, most notably Schlag den Raab and Bundesvision Song Contest.

 -